mikamautnerrohde/researchproject/rp-project-manual.md

 The supervisor is the go-to person for the student, for any question related to performing the research project.
 During the research project, the supervisor should be available to discuss problems within a reasonable time frame.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.

 #### Provide feedback on overall performance and promotes scientific attitude.
-The daily supervisor guides the student and provides constructive feedback on his or her performance, whether that's mastering techniques, understanding key concepts or other aspects of being a scientist.
+The  supervisor guides the student and provides constructive feedback on his or her performance, whether that's mastering techniques, understanding key concepts or other aspects of being a scientist.
 This feedback is important to improve the skills and knowledge of the student, and to foster an overall academic attitude.
 #### Join midterm evaluation, together with student.
 Halfway through the project, the student will schedule an evaluation meeting to discuss all progress so far, as well as performance and mutual satisfaction about the internship.
 This is an important opportunity for both parties to review how things are going.
 #### Provide feedback on the draft version of the research report.